bxbach732/Get-It-Donzo/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-I chose to build a to-do list application because it's so simple but also very usefull to people.
-The user can sign up, login, and use the application like a typical to-do list: they can create a todo entry, mark it as done, and delete it.
+I chose to build a to-do list application because it's so simple but also very useful to people.
+The user can sign up, log in, and use the application like a typical to-do list: they can create a to-do entry, mark it as done, and delete it.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>